imaginaryusername/Reusable_specs/reusable_addresses.md

 When weighed against real life usecases and wallets, BIP47 does, however, present several challenges:

 1. One has to choose either degraded privacy or degraded recoverability.
-If notification is public, its privacy is degraded for a majority of transactions.
+In the case of public notifications, privacy is degraded for a majority of transactions.
 Most bitcoin transactions are between parties who interact for the first time; recurring transactions are rare, and may remain so for a long time until worldwide adoption - a public notification allows for trivial timing correlation of transactions, narrowing down possible transactions for any given recipient to a trivially small subset.
-If one opts for offchain notification, and if the recipient loses backup of the public key notifications - typically harder to store and remain secure than seed words - then funds for the wallet may not be recoverable.
+If one opts for offchain notification, and if the recipient loses their backup of any public key notifications - typically harder to store and keep secure than seed words - then funds for the wallet may not be recoverable.

 2. Implementation is complicated: If notification is onchain, a given wallet has to send two transactions to a first time recipient, and possibly obfuscate timing if one wants to have any semblance of privacy.
 This greatly complicates implementation difficulty, and creates additional problems in optimizing user experience, not to mention creating a disincentive to use such a system due to additional transaction fees.
 Offchain notifications lessen the burden, but then raise other questions in terms of recoverability (see above) as well as spam control.